 Azodicarbonamide is a chemical compound used as a food additive (flour bleaching agent and a dough conditioner), and in the production of foamed plastics as a blowing agent.
 Azodicarbonamide is produced from hydrazine and urea.
 These reagents form the intermediate hydrazodicarbonamide, which is then oxidized to Azodicarbonamide.
 It appears as an orange to pale-yellow, crystalline powder, poorly soluble in water at 20 °C, although it is slightly soluble in hot water.
 It is insoluble in many organic solvents, but is soluble in N,N-dimethyl formamide and dimethyl sulfoxide.

-Intratec offers professional, easy-to-understand reports examining Azodicarbonamide production.
+Intratec offers professional, easy-to-understand reports examining Azodicarbonamide production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (Q2 2019).
+All reports are based on the most recent economic data available (Q2 2023).